finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 npm install --save-dev webpack webpack-cli webpack-dev-server
 ```

 At this point, we can already use **webpack**, because starting **webpack** version 4, it doesn't require any configuration.
-Still didn't believe ?
 Let's test it and fill our `index.js` with code below:

 ```js
 // src/index.js